top of page

 Within dressage, everything effects everything.

-For example, you are about to cut into a comb - but your gap is too big and you have veered off of your sand line.
-Once you are in comb, the spacings will now be unequal due to the large gap and you will be out of comb alignment because of the veer.
+For example, if you're about to cut into a comb but your gap is too large and you've veered off the sand line, the spacings will become uneven once you're in the comb.
+This misalignment will occur due to the large gap and the veering off course.

-For example, every rider in line belts at a different time instead of using the "anchor point".
-This results in the rider's gaps becoming uneven as some riders belted too early and are now clumping while others belted too late and now have a large gap.
+Another example: If each rider in the line belts at a different time instead of using the "anchor point," the gaps between riders will become uneven.
+Some riders may belt too early and start clumping together, while others belt too late, creating a large gap.

 bottom of page